Peak Tram is one of the world’s oldest and most famous funicular railways and is used to go up the Victoria Peak.

 Even though the time Peak Tram takes to reach Victoria Peak is very less, chances are you may spend a lot of time waiting to catch the tram.

-Waiting time at Peak Tram
+Waiting time for Peak Tram

 Depending on the time of day and season, your waiting time at Peak Tram can vary.